 Other sections of this publication provide guidance on the law, policy and assurance techniques concerning the:

-Under the UK Oils Strategy, Specialist Investigations (SI), and especially their Road Fuel Testing Units (RFTUs), will target commercial scale fraud, eg misuse of rebated oil by hauliers, taxis, bus and coach companies.
-When detections are made, the case will be referred to Local Compliance to identify the scale of the revenue loss and make an assessment of the rebate of duty due.
+Under the UK Oils Strategy, Fraud Investigation Service (FIS), and especially their Road Fuel Testing Units (RFTUs), will target commercial scale fraud, eg misuse of rebated oil by hauliers, taxis, bus and coach companies.
+When detections are made, the case will be referred to ISBC (or, if appropriate, LB) to identify the scale of the revenue loss and make an assessment of the rebate of duty due.

 This action serves two purposes: